definitelyme/dextercare/README.md

 #### Expected Behaviour
     - [x] User can login
     - [x] The todo list should show all tasks for this specific nurse for the whole shift
+    - [x] Order tasks by date.
+When a date is selected, fetch tasks for that date.
     - [x] The nurse should be able to mark tasks as "done“
     - [-] The nurse should be able to create new tasks for their own shift or for other shifts
     - [x] If the nurse did not finish all tasks at the end of the shift, there should be a way to pass the task to the next shift: